A client's guide to Hypnosis

 Many people wonder - will hypnosis last?
 Hypnosis does last.
 Hypnosis not only works faster than most other therapies, it is permanent.
 Once you change your thinking with hypnosis, that change is forever - hypnosis does last.
 For example, once you realize that there is no Santa Claus, it simply impossible to go back to believing in him.
 It is the same with hypnosis, the instant your mind accepts the hypnotic suggestion, you don't have to do that behavior anymore, and you are free for life.

 Even after the session is over, your hypnosis goes on working.
 A good hypnotherapist will leave suggestions that will last long into the future.
 Even after you have left the appointment the hypnosis will still be making changes.
 It is a bit like showing you to cook instead of selling you a sandwich.
 Your hypnotherapy session should last a lifetime.

-Does hypnosis work for everything?
+Does hypnosis work?

 Hypnosis does work, but hypnosis can not cure everything.
 Hypnosis will not make you taller, or increase your bust size, or put hair back on a bald head.
 Sorry.
 It will not make you irresistibly sexy or give you secret hypnotic powers to make other people do what you want either.